bitly/simplehttp/sortdb/README.md

  * /get?key=...

  * /stats

+ * /reload (reload/remap the db file)

+ * /exit (cause the current process to exit)

-a HUP signal will cause sortdb to reload/remap the db file
+a HUP signal will also cause sortdb to reload/remap the db file